All About Rewrites

 I probably fall somewhere in the middle of these two extremes about rewrites.
 But wherever you fall, rewriting is the reality of writing, whether we like it or not.
 I thought I’d take some time out from the 15th draft of my most recent work in progress to offer some pointers on how to keep your chin up through the process.

 Here are five suggestions for keeping up your stamina and not losing your mind:

 Organise a stage reading of your script with actors.
 There is nothing like hearing your script in progress aloud to give you inspiration and ideas for pushing forward.
 The process can point up clunky dialogue, get actors’ perspectives on how actable your scenes really are, get feedback from an audience, as well as give you encouragement that there really is a movie in there somewhere.
 More: 7 steps To Stage A Script Reading

-Finally, when is it time to stop rewriting and introduce your baby to the world?
+Finally, when is it time to stop those endless rewrites and introduce your baby to the world?

 - When it’s been as thoroughly vetted by trusted sources as it possibly can be, which means it’s not coming back with big red flags on the major and minor elements of the story.

 - When you feel, in your heart and soul, and in the callouses on your fingertips, that you have taken it as far as you possible can.